 The potato is just one of those basic staples that grace most meals.
 An essential comfort food, the potato is rarely looked at as a toxic ingredient, but it can be for a dog.
 So, can dogs eat potatoes?
-While they can contain many important nutrients, you need to prepare them correctly, or you can make your dog sick.
+While they don’t explicitly make the list of foods dogs can’t eat, you need to prepare them correctly, or you can make your dog sick.

 Should a Dog Eat Raw Potatoes?